andreinocenti/laravel-file-s3-like/README.md

 ## Configuration

+You should install it via composer:

+`composer require andreinocenti/laravel-file-s3-like`

 This package use the Laravel Illuminate\Support\Facades\Storage facade to handle the files.

 So you must config the filesystem AWS like disk that you want to use.